AD-DAE: Alzheimer's Disease Progression Modeling with Unpaired Longitudinal MRI using Diffusion Auto-Encoders: Methodology

 \subsection{Latent Shift Estimation Module}

-The latent shift estimation module $\mathcal{A}$ of our model AD-DAE estimates the shift required to generate a progression follow-up image ($\hat{x}_{f}$) of a baseline image $x_b$.
+The latent shift estimation module $\mathcal{A}$ estimates the shift required to generate a progression follow-up image ($\hat{x}_{f}$) of a previous time-point image $x_b$.
 The latent shift ($z^{'}$) is introduced through an additive operation on the latent representation $z_b$ ($z_b=\mathcal{E}(x_b)$) to estimate the follow-up latent representation ($z^{'}_{f}$).
 This estimated representation is employed to predict the follow-up image given by $\hat{x}_f =~ \mathcal{D}(x_t,t,z^{'}_{f})$.

-\textit{Input Attributes:} The shift estimation module $\mathcal{A}$ takes the progression attributes, (i) age gap (${v}_a$) between the baseline and follow-up, and (ii) the cognitive status (${v}_d$) as input.
-The progression attributes are represented by one-hot vectors as, $(v_{d}^{k_{i}}, v_{a}^{k_{j}}) = ((0, \dots, 1_{k_{i}}, \dots, 0),(0, \dots, 1_{k_{j}}, \dots, 0))$, where $k$ in $v^{k_{i}}_d$ and $v^{k_{j}}_a$ indicates the positions indicating each of the cognitive sub-types and age-gaps respectively.
-The three cognitive statuses are CN, MCI, and AD, and the age gaps are of $0.5$ years each, giving the capability to progress through $5$ years of age gap.
+\textit{Input Attributes:} The shift estimation module $\mathcal{A}$ takes the progression attributes, (i) age gap (${v}_a$) between the previous time-point and follow-up, and (ii) the cognitive status (${v}_d$) as input.
+The progression attributes are represented using, $(v_{d}^{k_{i}}, v_{a}^{k_{j}}) = ((0, .., 1_{k_{i}}, .., 0),(0, \dots, 1_{k_{j}}, .., 0))$, where $k$ in $v^{k_{i}}_d$ and $v^{k_{j}}_a$ indicates the positions indicating each of the cognitive sub-types ($k_{i}$) and age-gaps ($k_{j}$) respectively.
+The three cognitive statuses are CN, MCI, and AD.
+The age gaps and maximum allowable age gaps can be chosen as compatible with the training set.

 The latent shift module processes these progression attributes and produces the required latent shift $z^{'} = \mathcal{A}(v_d, v_a)$, which captures cognitive and age-related movements in the latent space of DAE.
 The shift vector ($z^{'} \in \mathbb{R}^m, m<d$) is added to a subset of the latent $z_b$ through the following operation, $z_{f}^{'} = z_{b} + [z^{'}; \mathbf{0}]$, where $z^{'} \in \mathbb{R}^m$ and $\mathbf{0} \in \mathbb{R}^{d - m}$.
 This shift in the first $m$ elements of the $d$ latent dimensions of $z_{b}$ ensures progression-relevant attributes are \textbf{decoupled} from the subject-specific identity features encoded in the remaining $d-m$ dimensions.
 This isolation of progression-specific properties enables the generated follow-up image ($\hat{x}_f$) to reflect structural changes, such as enlargement or shrinkage, associated with progression, while preserving identity-relevant anatomical structures.